tvrenamer/tvrenamer/README.md

 ## [Screenshot](https://github.com/tvrenamer/tvrenamer/wiki/Screenshots)
 ![Screenshot](https://raw.githubusercontent.com/wiki/tvrenamer/tvrenamer/tvrenamer-0.5b2.png)

-## Connectivity Issues
-If you are receiving errors about "unable to connect to internet" please [download version 0.7.2](https://github.com/tvrenamer/tvrenamer/releases/tag/0.7.2).
-Note that [Java 8](https://java.com/en/download) is required.

 ## Features
  * Rename many different shows at once from information from [TheTVDB](http://thetvdb.com/)
  * Customise the format and content of the resulting filename